 - Clearly discuss the potential risks of the procedure

 - Outline in detail how the surgery is performed and what you can expect before, during, and after the procedure

 - A list of all medications you currently take, including over-the-counter medications such as aspirin, vitamins, and herbal supplements

 - Information regarding your tobacco and alcohol use

 How Eyelid Surgery Is Performed

-Your eyelid lift procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
+Your eyelid lift procedure will be performed in our state-of-the-art surgical suite.
 The procedure generally takes 1 to 3 hours to complete depending on how extensive it is.
 The surgery is usually performed using local anesthesia with sedation.
 You may feel a bit of tugging around your eyelid area but will experience no discomfort.
 General anesthesia can be used if you would rather be completely asleep during the procedure.